VBS: Learn how to use this language to analyze malicious files

 BaganeFold = winshell.expandEnvironmentStrings("%AllUsersProfile%")

-DestFolder = BaganeFold & "\SetX
+DestFolder = BaganeFold & "\SetX"

 Dim objWMIService, processItems, processName